navaro/Engine/README.md

 -----

-> :bulb: "toater.e" requires a configuration file named "toaster.cfg" to be located in the same directory.
+> :bulb: "toaster.e" requires a configuration file named "toaster.cfg" to be located in the same directory.
 Alternatively, the location of the configuration file can be specified on the command line, if it has a different name.

 _Engine_ provides extensive logging for debugging state machines.
 As shown in the menu above, the log level is set to ALL.
 So lets dispatch a few commands and look at the output.
 Type "tdd" in the console and press enter.
 This will turn the toaster on (t) and open the door (d) and close the door again (d).